 Also, the oil-stripping effect can lead to your skin’s oil glands being thrown out of balance, once again leading to an over-production of oil.

 Handpicked content: 9 of the best cleansers for oily skin

 Exfoliate with care

 If it sounds as though you might be doing too much to your skin, don’t worry!
-It is easy to strip back your routine and get back to basics, giving your skin a chance to get back in control of its oil production.
+It’s easy to strip back your routine and get back to basics.

 Handpicked content: How to get your daily skincare regime right